 What if leisure and business become friends and thrive in the same environment happily?
 Sounds alien, right?
 Quite possible because a trip to another destination will be a foolhardy venture if there is no extra exploration and fun allowed.

 B-Leisure trips are on the horizon and certainly gaining popularity.
-These trips give the employee on-the-go, the liberty to take his/her family, parents or spouse along and spend some time away at a new destination.
+These trips give the employee, on-the-go, the liberty to take his/her family, parents, or spouse along and spend some time away at a new destination.

 A leader must encourage such trips or at least ask the management to consider the proposition.
-Employees feel rewarded with the opportunity in-hand and a few moments of happiness with their loved ones.
+Employees feel rewarded with the opportunity in hand and a few moments of happiness with their loved ones.

 2. Wellness Retreats

-Retreat means disconnect.
+Retreat means to disconnect.
 A person can disconnect from anything and everything that does not serve their highest good.
 But this is not about abrupt resignation emails.

-There are many wellness retreats ideas like Yoga retreats, detox sessions, and spiritual retreats which can offer relief to the soul and a much-needed break as well.
+There are many wellness retreats ideas like Yoga retreats, detox sessions, and spiritual retreats, which can offer relief to the soul and a much-needed break as well.

-The organization can easily collaborate with travel companies and fund these trips that are both fun and relaxing, in the truest sense.
+The organization can easily collaborate with travel companies and fund these trips that are both fun and relaxing in the truest sense.

 3. Different Schedules

 Sadly, companies have tight schedules and no sense of slowing things down.
-Remember, stress is an outcome of constant push and being led by push-overs.
+Remember, stress is an outcome of constant push and being led by pushovers.

 Leaders can make the experience a little lighter by enforcing regulations, supporting flexible timings, changing schedules, switching shift timings, and extending lunch.

 Well, it’s not a secret that many employees kill time in the cafeteria.
 Twist those timings and extend the duration so that employees do not have to hide to do such things.
-A freer workforce has more mental clarity and less instances of false guilt traps.
+A freer workforce has more mental clarity and fewer instances of false guilt traps.

 4. Welcome Wellness

 Health should reflect on the face and body.
-Not many organizations have fully harnessed the power of it, but nothing is as effective as discussing health.
+Not many organizations have fully harnessed its power of it, but nothing is as effective as discussing health.
 Wellness retreats can be challenging for some companies, even though those retreats are the best way to bring in the transformation.